 To set up the VS Code environment:

-Copy the VsCodeTemplate folder from <DevWeb root>\examples\ to a location on the same machine as DevWeb, and rename the copied folder.
+Copy the template folder to a location on the same machine as LoadRunner Developer, and rename the copied folder.

-- Select Terminal > Run Tasks (in older versions of VS Code, select Tasks > Run Tasks), then select one of the options to record or generate the DevWeb script.
+Select Terminal > Run Task (in older versions of VS Code, select Tasks > Run Tasks), then select one of the options to record or generate the DevWeb script.